Thermometer

 Did you know you can use a cricket’s chirp like an audio thermometer?
 Count the number of chirps of a lone cricket for 15 seconds, then add 37.
 Ta dah!
 That’s the approximate temperature in Fahrenheit.

-I’ve found this formula works well on a chilly September evening because the cricket chirps are distinct and slow but it failed my test this morning.
-It’s not 84 degrees.
-Did I miscount?
+I’ve found this formula works well on a chilly September evening because the cricket chirps are distinct and slow but it fail my test on hot days.
+I always wonder, did I miscount?

 Click here to listen to fall field crickets (Gryllus pennsylvanicus) at the Songs of Insects.